Tuning the denv

 denv config mounts /path/to/extra/data/outside/workspace

 denv requires any additional mounts to be specified by their full path and to already exist.
-This prevents user typos as well as insures the user knows what path will be available within the denv (i.e. symlinks outside the denv may not map properly inside the denv).
+This prevents user typos as well as ensures the user knows what path will be available within the denv (i.e. symlinks outside the denv may not map properly inside the denv).

 Environment Variables